 1. Search Content

-If you’re managing social media accounts own, you don’t need to worry about other features than Content.
-Because they are for Virtual Assistants and/or freelance social media managers.
-For example, you can create a list of tasks which your social media account manager should follow and complete accordingly.
+If you’re managing social media accounts, you don’t need to worry about features other than Content.
+Because they are for Virtual Assistants or freelance social media managers, for example, you can create a list of tasks your social media account manager should follow and complete accordingly.

 Currently, you can research content for your social media posts in 12 ways.
 They are…